 - “Here’s a ring to take this fling to the next level with you as my husband/wife.”

 What Happens After the Wedding Ring Exchange?

 After the ring exchange, your officiant will then lead you through your wedding vows.
 This is the part where you seal the deal!
 After expressing your love for your partner, both of you will then answer with a resounding, “I do!”

 Should We Practice our Wedding Ring Exchange?

-If you’re ring exchange wording is a little more customized and complicated, it’s always a good idea for both the bride and groom to run through it a few times to ensure they’re comfortable with the wording.
+If your ring exchange wording is a little more customized and complicated, it’s always a good idea for both the bride and groom to run through it a few times to ensure they’re comfortable with the wording.